 When it comes to online courses, it can be challenging to ensure you're getting proper instruction.
 If you require a more hands-on learning experience, do your research to confirm that your course is being run by university-level instructors.

 However, for those who enjoy learning a bit more independently, having qualified live tutors who are there to assist when you need it might be enough instruction for you.
 In this case, it's less about the quality of information you're receiving and more about how you receive it.
 Get to know your learning style and choose what's best for you!

 4. Job assistance

 The world of TEFL can be tricky, so as always, properly researching your course options is a must.
-Be weary of any too-good-to-be-true prices, because in many cases, you get what you pay for.
-Once you find the course for you; the world is your oyster!
+Be wary of any too-good-to-be-true prices, and once you find the course for you, the world is your oyster!
 Better yet, the world is your classroom.
-Where will your classroom be?
+So, where will your classroom be?